Ranganathittu Bird Sanctuary: History

 Ranganathittu's islets were formed when an embankment across the Kaveri river was built between 1645 and 1648 by the then king of Mysore, Kanteerava Narasimharaja Wadiyar.
 These islets, originally numbering 25, soon started attracting birds.
 The ornithologist Salim Ali observed that the islets formed an important nesting ground for a large variety of birds, and persuaded the king of Mysore to declare the area a protected area in 1940.
 The sanctuary is currently maintained by the Forest Department of Karnataka and efforts are ongoing to improve the sanctuary, including purchasing nearby private land to expand the protected area.
 In 2014, around 28 square km around the sanctuary was declared as an eco-sensitive zone, meaning that certain commercial activities cannot take place without the government's permission.

 Flooding

 The sanctuary with its islets experience heavy flooding during certain rainy seasons when water is released from Krishna Raja Sagara dam upstream, due to heavy rains.
-During heavy flooding boating is suspended and tourists are allowed to watch the nesting birds from a distance.
-Frequent flooding has also damaged some portions of three islands over past few decades.
+During heavy flooding, boating is suspended and tourists are allowed to watch the nesting birds from a distance.
+Frequent flooding has also damaged some portions of three islands over the past few decades.